 Price & Similar Monitors

 Overall, the AOC CQ32G1 is a great gaming monitor.
-You get a fluid performance and a stunning image quality as well as plenty of features.
-While there are similar models that include HDR or G-SYNC, they don’t come close to the AOC CQ32G1 when it comes to value/price.
+You get fluid performance and a stunning image quality as well as lots of features.

 |Aspect Ratio||16:9 (Widescreen)|